 The question is, has Atelier Lydie & Suelle: The Alchemists and the Mysterious Paintings made the right choices in terms of the changes, or has it become stale and predictable?

 Our protagonists this time around are the namesakes of the game, Lydie and Suelle (Sue), who are both twins and rookie alchemists.
 They live at home with their father, as their mother passed away(?) a while before the game begins; however, their father is a bit dopey and tends to lock himself away in the basement whilst spending all of the household’s money on crazy invention ideas and pointless items.
-At one point he even spends money on creating a tree which grows money!
-Which works and it’s great, only it produces 3,000 a day yet requires 100,000 worth of melted down currency a day in order to feed it.
+At one point he even spends money on creating a tree that grows money!
+Surprisingly, the tree actually grows, but it only produces 3,000 (currency) a day – an amount which would be great if it didn’t cost 100,000 worth of melted down currency a day in order to feed it…

 These were fun to do and aren’t always things to do with the townsfolk directly – some will have to defeat certain enemies or buy/sell set amounts of things, whilst others may have you gathering items and completing a certain number of quests.
 It adds more things for you to work through if you’re unsure of what to do next.

 These come in two styles – by talking to NPCs and obtaining them at the job board.
 The latter is the easiest to explain, you have access to the notice board early on and you can go there and accept up to five quests at a time – these range from killing X amount of Y enemies and collecting X amount of Y materials.
 These have time limits so you must be wary of them as once the time has gone, so does the request.
 Atelier Lydie & Suelle warns you as you move to various locations of how much time will pass, so if you are undergoing these then it’s best to get a few, complete them, then report them to the quest lady who stands at the notice board for your reward.